QubitPi/lamassu/docs/source/rnn/vanilla.rst

     f('l', h3) = 'o'

-But what if we want to predict a longer word?
-For example, how about predicting "learning" by "learnin"?
-That's simple, we will have 7 black boxes to do the work.
-And what if the function :math:`f` is not smart enough to produce the correct output everytime or we have a *more than one* sequence to predict?
-For that, we will repeatedly feed each sequence as training example until :math:`f` is trained smart enough and until all sequences are predicted:
+But what if we want to predict a longer or shorter word?
+For example, how about predicting "cat" by "ca"?
+That's simple, we will have 2 black boxes to do the work.

 .. figure:: ../img/rnn-multi-sequences.png
     :align: center
-    :width: 50%
+    :width: 80%

+What if the function :math:`f` is not smart enough to produce the correct output everytime?
+We will simply collect a lot of examples such as "cat" and "hello", feed them into the boxes to train them until they can output correct vocabulary like "cat" and "hello".

 This is the idea behind RNN.
 Each function :math:`f` is a network unit containing 2 perceptrons.